ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 1. Some minor issues with Home screen
 2. Didn't get to help out with database too much
 ### Progress - Josh
+1. Worked with ryan on some of the screens
+2. Did some research for GUI implementations
 ### Issues - Josh
+1. There are some minor problems with some GUI
+2. Getting firebase to smoothly connect
 ### Progress - Robin

 ### Issues - Robin